 The scenery surrounding this small town is a combination of snow-covered mountains and frozen lakes.
 Even though the hours of daylight in the winter are limited, the local people make the most out of the colder months.
 The nearby Yukon Wildlife Preserve is home to 13 species of northern animal, including arctic fox, snowy owls, mouse and wood bison, and it’s a great place to visit whilst in Whitehorse.
 Other winter activities include flightseeing over Kluane National Park, dog sledding across the frozen Takhini River, snowmobiling and snowshoeing.
 Thanks to its far north location, Whitehorse is a great place to see the aurora borealis.

-Suggested Whitehorse itinerary
+Suggested itineraries featuring Whitehorse

 This sample itinerary will give you an idea of what is possible when you travel in Whitehorse, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.